Quebecair: Later years

 Boeing 737-200 at Wabush Airport in 1985.

 The company took over Air Gaspé in 1973 and acquired more northern routes.
-In 1974 it bought two Boeing 707s for charter work and also a Boeing 727-100 aircraft.
+In 1974 it bought two Boeing 707s for charter work and also a Boeing 727-100 aircraft for scheduled passenger service.
 It conducted charter flights to destinations in Florida, the Caribbean, Europe and Hawaii.
 Charter flights were discontinued in 1979 and the 707s were sold off.
 According to the February 1976 and November 1979 Official Airline Guides (OAG), Quebecair operated the Boeing 727-100 jetliner in scheduled passenger operations between Montreal, Quebec City and other destinations in Quebec and Newfoundland provinces.

-By 1981 the financial conditions in Quebecair had become difficult.
+By 1981 the financial conditions at Quebecair had become difficult.
 All aircraft models except for the Fairchild F-27 turboprops and BAC One-Eleven jets were sold.
 This was a difficult time for Quebecair and other airlines.
 It did not introduce the Boeing 737-200 until 1982 when the 737s began replacing the BAC One-Elevens.
 The 111's were gone by 1985.

 In 1984 Quebecair leased two Douglas DC-8-63s for transatlantic charter flights, but these stretched Super DC-8s were not operated very long and merged with Regionair.
-According to the October 1985 Quebecair timetable, the airline was operating scheduled passenger flights on two international routes, being Montreal-Boston and Quebec City-New York City.
+According to the October 1985 Quebecair timetable, the airline was operating scheduled passenger jet service on two international routes, being Montreal-Boston and Quebec City-New York City.

 1985 was a very difficult year for Quebecair as the airline industry in Canada was restructuring.
 The financial situation at the carrier forced the Quebec government (which had owned the airline for several years) to sell the company to CP Air in July 1986.
 In continuing consolidation involving several other Canadian air carriers, Pacific Western Airlines notably purchased and took over CP Air, which then became Canadian Airlines International in 1987.